-Our employment & Benefits practice covers the full spectrum of employment and tax issues which employers may have to deal with.
-We take all issues into account from a tax and legal perspective, which makes our practice unique.
-Our attorneys and tax advisers are highly aware of each other's areas of expertise and call upon it when needed.
-As a result, you can always count on clear and complete advice.
+Our Employment & Benefits practice covers the full spectrum of employment and tax issues that employers and employees may have to deal with.
+We take all issues into account from a tax and legal perspective and that makes our practice unique.
+Our attorneys and tax lawyers are highly aware of each other's areas of expertise and call upon it when needed.
+As a result, the client can always count on clear and complete advice.
 Complex matters often require know-how that spans related areas of expertise within our firm.
-In such cases, our attorneys and tax advisers work closely with specialists in other areas of law.
+In such cases, our attorneys and tax lawyers work closely with specialists in other areas of law.